SleepyScribe/AirStatus/README.md

 #### Check your AirPods battery level on Linux

 #### What is it?
-This is a Python 3.6 script, forked from [faglo/AirStatus](https://github.com/faglo/AirStatus) that allows you to check AirPods battery level from your terminal, as JSON output.
+This is a Python 3.13 script, forked from [faglo/AirStatus](https://github.com/faglo/AirStatus) and now secondarily forked from [delphiki/airstatus](https://github.com/delphiki/AirStatus), that allows you to check AirPods battery level from your terminal, as JSON output.

 ### Usage